THUwangcy/ReChorus/README.md

 This is the source code for the paper "Two-sided Calibration for Quality-aware Responsible Recommendation".

 The main modifications compared to the original ReChorus framework center in these files:

 - `helpers\`
-  - `GuideReader.py`: additionally group items according to quality annotations and calculate users' historical interest distributions
+  - `GuideReader.py`: group items according to quality annotations and calculate users' historical interest distributions
   - `GuideRunner.py`: implement new evaluation metrics for two-sided calibration and call different reranking methods
 - `utils\`
   - `rerankers.py`: implement all the reranking methods, including the proposed PCT and baselines

 The additional hyper-parameters are explained as follows: